gares/syncmaildir/DESIGN.md

 The protocol is line oriented for commands, chunk oriented for data transmission.

-1. Both client and server send the following two messages, and check that they are equal to the ones sent by the other endpoint
+1. Both client and server send the following message, and check that it is equal to the one sent by the other endpoint

         protocol NUMBER

+   Then both client and server send the following message, where the first SHA1 is the sha1 of the dbfile, while the second one is the SHA1 of the "dbfile.new".

-        dbfile SHA1
+        dbfile SHA1 SHA1

+   If "dbfile.new" is absent, then "-" is sent in place of a SHA1.

+   The "dbfile.new" is present only if the protocol is interrupted between steps 4 and 5.
+Client and server pick the rightmost SHA1 the have in common and rename the corresponding file "dbfile".

    This part of the protocol is called handshake